codebasedlearning/python_course/0x01/README.md

 - https://www.w3schools.com/python/python_lists_methods.asp
 - https://www.w3schools.com/python/python_dictionaries.asp

 ## Tasks

 Start with 'Garden Ash', then 'Queen Rose' and then as you like.
+Finish with 'Comprehension' and 'Lecture' Checks.

 ---